UCL/rsd-engineeringcourse/session10/08performance.md

 ### More refactoring

-We can optimise further to perform the operations on the boids array in-place, instead of copying and unpacking to the xs, ys, xvs, and yvs.
+We can perform the operations on the boids array in-place, instead of copying to the xs, ys, xvs, and yvs variables.

 ``` python
 # Fly towards the middle